fallow farming and importance

 reasons why people practice fallow farming

-1. Fallow farming is usually practiced in communities with enough farm lands in order to maximize crop yield without the use of chemicals.
+1. Fallow farming is usually practised in communities with enough farmlands in order to maximize crop yield without the use of chemicals.

-1. The practice of fallow farming serves as a means of natural nutrient management where access to government grant, loans and procurement of fertilizers is limited
+1. The practice of fallow farming serves as a means of natural nutrient management where access to government grants, loans and procurement of fertilizers is limited

 2. Fallow farming methods can serve as a natural method of pest control